True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 How Much Can You Make?

-Because RentAFriend lets you dictate your own hourly price, you can set it for as low as $10/hour to as high as $50 or $100 an hour.
+Because RentAFriend lets you dictate your own hourly price, you can set it for as low as $10 per hour to as high as $50 or $100 per hour.

 Of course, your clients will justify your pricing based on what you could offer.

-For example, if you’re a fluent English speaker and Chinese-to-English translator based in a hard-to-reach China province and your client is going there, if your company can significantly help the client go about day-to-day tasks, then he/she would probably be glad to pay you $50/hour for your service.
+For example, if you’re a fluent English speaker and Chinese-to-English translator based in a hard-to-reach China province and your client is going there, if your company can significantly help the client go about day-to-day tasks, then they would probably be glad to pay you $50 per hour for your service.

 Some “friends” work only 3 times a week and earn between $500 and $1200 a week, while those who work full time earn as much as $2000 weekly.